-Firm reminder Yellow Card Teachers will use non-verbal signals before a firm reminder is required.
-If inappropriate behaviour persists and reasonable adjustments have been made by the class teacher to mitigate escalation, Yellow card will be issued and there is an expectation that the undesirable behaviour will not be repeated.
+1. Firm reminder Teachers will use non-verbal signals before a firm reminder is required.
+2. Yellow Card If inappropriate behaviour persists and reasonable adjustments have been made by the class teacher to mitigate escalation, Yellow card will be issued and there is an expectation that the undesirable behaviour will not be repeated.
 3. Red Card If the unacceptable behaviour persists and reasonable adjustments have been made by the class teacher to mitigate escalation, a Red Card will be issued and this requires the child to spend their lunchtime isolated from their friends - including eating lunch and playtime.
 During this time they will be supervised by adults in school.
-4. Behaviour Contract In some cases it may be necessary to put in place a Behaviour Contract.
+This is designed to be a short, sharp reminder and if staff find behaviour is persistent they should consider quickly moving to Step 4 and discuss the move to Step 5 with SLT.
+4. Behaviour In some cases it may be necessary to put in place a Behaviour Со ntract /Chart Contract/Chart.
 This will be done in partnership with parents and acceptable behaviours in school and at home will be listed alongside rewards and sanctions.
-This is signed by the parent, child and school and kept under regular review.
+A summary f this is also recorded in Arbor to discuss with parents as necessary.
 5. Support In some cases which are proving to be more long-term the school will organise, with parents' consent, individual TIS sessions which are designed to be a highly personalised solution to effect positive change.
-6. Fixed Term Exclusion This is used in extreme circumstances only where keeping the child in school is likely to result in harm to the child themselves, other children or adults.
+Where we recognise an underlying issue to behaviour we will seek the support from the Inclusion Team in the Trust and/or external agencies.
+Fixed Term clusion This is used in extreme circumstances only where keeping the child in school is likely to result in harm to the child themselves, other children or adults.
 The parent is offered support throughout the period of exclusion, which may be 24 hours only or longer, in the form of appropriate educational activities so that the child can keep pace with their peers.
 Fixed term exclusion may lead to permanent exclusion based on the current educational setting not being able to meet the child's current needs.
 A more appropriate setting is sought to enable to access education.